ppamorim/Abstractor/README.md

 That's all.
 Your activity is ready!

-This library uses ButterKnife to instantiate the views, you can this amazing library at your project too.
+This library uses ButterKnife to instantiate the views, you can use this amazing library at your project too.

 Classes
 -------